cylorun/ResetTracker/README.md

 #### Settings

+After running gui.exe, go to the settings tab.
 Hover over the settings labels to see a brief description of the setting.
 If you do not have correctly configured settings, the program will tell you what to do.

 #### Updating